CovertLab/borealis/docs/team-setup.md

 This choice impacts service prices, network latency, and available services.
 See [Cloud Billing](https://cloud.google.com/billing/docs).

-1. Follow the [Install the dev tools](install-tools.md) page to install, log in to the `gcloud` command line tool, and configure your default project and zone.
+1. Follow the [Install the development tools](install-tools.md) page to install, log in to the `gcloud` command line tool, and configure your default project and zone.

 1. Create a Google Compute Engine VM instance